-If you're returning items for your own reasons (because you changed your mind, sold your bass, have sudden unexpected financial obligations, etc.) then most of our items can still be returned, but there are some exceptions (if that's the case, please continue reading, below).
+If you're returning items for your own reasons (because you changed your mind, sold your bass, didn't measure, have sudden unexpected financial obligations, etc.) then most of our items can still be returned, but there are some exceptions (if that's the case, please continue reading, below).

-Note that while we do our best to keep all product descriptions and specifications up to date, occasionally the manufacturers make running changes, and the imperfect people here who author product descriptions sometimes make typos - so if a particular specification is vitally important to you (like the weight/size/power/etc.) please confirm it with us BEFORE purchase, as we cannot be responsible for minor errors.
+Note that while we do our best to keep all product descriptions and specifications up to date, occasionally the manufacturers make running changes, and the imperfect people here who author product descriptions sometimes make typos - so if a particular specification is vitally important to you (like the weight/size/power/etc.) please feel empowered to confirm it with us BEFORE purchase, as we cannot be responsible for minor errors.